DigitizingU/D-Studio/readme.md

 2. run command `gulp`

-##nothing beyond this point is updated at the moment
+## Nothing beyond this point is updated at the moment

 ####Deployment

-#Add additional notes about how to deploy this on a live system
+#####Add additional notes about how to deploy this on a live system

 ####Built With